cadebrown/old.cade.site/cv.md

 __NOTE__: These are just my polished, released projects.
 For all my personal projects, check out my timeline: [cade.site/timeline](https://cade.site/timeline)

+## kscript {#kscript}

+I wrote kscript ([kscript.org](https://kscript.org)), which is a dynamic programming language with support for tensors, math routines, graphics and more.
+It has an online repl: [term.kscript.org](https://term.kscript.org) and documentation: [docs.kscript.org](https://docs.kscript.org)

+## Cade Andgreg's RISC-V Emulator {#kscript}

+I worked on a team to design and implement a web-based IDE for RISC-V programming and debugging: [carve.chemicaldevelopment.us](https://carve.chemicaldevelopment.us)

 ## Online Encyclopedia of Integer Sequences {#oeis}

 I made various contributions to sequences and discussions, as a hobby interest of mine